 Meridians are also known as Sen lines in Thai Foot Massage.
 Pressure points along these Sen lines are softly and methodically stimulated during a Thai Foot Massage.

-In addition, hands-on manipulation/rotations, stretching and massaging the knees, lower legs, and feet muscles are all part of the treatment.
-The stimulation of reflex spots on the feet, which connect to internal organs, rejuvenates and relaxes you and improves your overall well-being.
+In addition, hands-on manipulation/rotations, stretching, and massaging the knees, lower legs, and feet muscles are all part of the treatment.
+Stimulation of reflex spots on the feet, which connect to internal organs, rejuvenates and relaxes you and improves your overall well-being.

 Thai Foot Massage Origin